How to Fight Fall Allergies

 If the sniffles and the coughing are taking your body hostage, there are some ways you can cope and still enjoy the fall season.
 With a few simple remedies and adjustments, here are some tips on how you can fight fall allergies.

-The Typical Symptoms
+The Typical Symptoms of Fall Allergies

 Like most allergies, the typical symptoms for fall allergies include: runny nose, sneezing, itchy, watery eyes, and, sometimes, headaches.